phueb/AOCHILDESNouns/README.md

 Nouns were obtained from by:
 - collecting all words tagged by `spacy` as noun in a `spacy`-tokenized American-English CHILDES corpus
 - excluding words which are not among 4k most frequent words in corpus
-- excluding onomatopeia, gerunds, proper names
+- excluding onomatopeia, interjections, single characters, gerunds, proper names
 - misspelled words

 ## Compatibility